 The goal of this research project was to investigate the impact of plant spacing on yield performance of sweetpotato varieties in an organic management system in Tennessee and to share our findings with farmers, researchers and stakeholders.
-The sweetpotato crop is increasing in popularity because of its nutritional value, wide range of flesh-color types being introduced from all over the world, low cost of production, ability to grow well on marginal lands with little amounts of water and its sweet taste.
-The sweetpotato fresh markets and processing industries are enlarging due to the development of new and improved value-added products.
+The sweetpotato crop is increasing in popularity.
+Partly due to its nutritional value, wide range of flesh-color types being introduced from all over the world, low cost of production, ability to grow well on marginal lands with little amounts of water and its sweet taste.
+The sweetpotato fresh markets and processing industries are enlarging as a result of the development of new and improved value-added products.
 Sweetpotato production in Tennessee, however, is believed to have declined since 1980 and currently certified organic sweetpotato production is below consumer demand.
 A preliminary trial was conducted in the fall of 2017 on the certified organic research farm at Tennessee State University, Nashville, Tennessee.
 The effect of 12” in row plant to plant spacing on the yield performance of cv.
 Beauregard, Centennial and Covington was measured.
 A randomized block design was implemented using 36” wide beds with 72” spacing between rows and cultivars.
 Cultivars were grown with strict adherence to the rules of the national organic standards board (NOSB).
-Data was collected on the root number, sizes and yields of sweetpotato.
+Data was collected on the sizes and yields of sweetpotato.
 Marketable yields were highest in the Covington followed by the Beauregard and Centennial varieties respectively.
 Of the three varieties, Covington also had the highest U.S. no 1 and least number of U.S. no 2, Meanwhile jumbo-sized roots were observed only in Beauregard cultivar.
-In the summer of 2018 the effects of 8”, 14” and 18” row plant spacing on the yield performance of cv.
-Beauregard, Centennial and Covington will be measured and compared.
-The findings from this study would provide sweetpotato growers with desired information on yield performance of the crop in organic farming systems to adequately measure market value and hence profitability.
-It would also contribute to and help fill in existing knowledge gaps on how yield production of various sweetpotato cultivars in sustainable farming systems are affected differential plant spacing.
-Information gathered will be shared with farmers, researchers and stakeholders during small farm expo, field day and conference presentation.
+In the summer of 2018 the effects of 8”, 12”, 14”, 18” and 24” row plant spacing on the yield performance of cv.
+Beauregard, Evangeline and Covington was measured and compared.
+An increase in sweetpotato yields was observed with increased plant spacing.
+The effect of plant spacing on yields was highly significant (p<0.001).
+The highest marketable yield overall was observed in the Beauregard (35, 719 lbs/acre) cultivar with a 24” plant spacing.
+The findings from this study contribute to and help fill in existing knowledge gaps on how yield production of various sweetpotato cultivars in sustainable farming systems are affected by differences in plant spacing.
+Information gathered was shared with farmers, researchers and stakeholders during small farm expo, field day and conference presentation.

-1. Determine the impact of the plant spacing pattern (12” in-row) on yield, number and sizes of three sweetpotato varieties grown in an organic management system.
+- Determine the impact of the plant spacing pattern on yield and sizes of three sweetpotato varieties grown in an organic management system.

-2. Access the effect of three other plant spacing patterns (18”, 14” and 18” in-row) on yield, number and sizes of three sweetpotato varieties grown in an organic management system.
+- Access the effect of five plant spacing patterns (5”, 8”, 12”, 18” and 24” in-row) on yield and sizes of three sweetpotato varieties grown in an organic management system.

-- Materials and supplies were ordered and literature relevant to project work gathered in preparation for the second field trial.
+- Materials and supplies ordered and literature relevant to project work gatheredin preparation for the second field trial.

 - Hiring of project personnel was made to assist with project logistics and data collection

-- Field plot of first field trial was set up in the summer of 2017 and maintained as needed (weeding, irrigation, harvesting etc..) and data was collected at the end of growing period after harvesting
+- Field plot of first field trial was set up in the summer of 2017 and maintained as needed (weeding, irrigation, harvesting) and data was collected at the end of growing period after harvesting.

-- Field plot was maintained after harvest and soil sample was sent for analysis at soil science laboratory from field areas.
+- Field plot maintained after harvest and soil samples sent for analysis at soil science laboratory from field areas.

-- Sweetpotato slips from first trial were raised in green house within pots in October 2017.
-Animal manure, vermi-compost and cover crop planting was done on the field after first cycle to prepare land during fallow period.
+- Sweetpotato slips planted in green house in October 2017.
+Animal manure, vermi-compost and cover crop planting done on the field after first cycle to prepare land during fallow period.